Connect with us

 First match?

-I remember going to versus Halifax when I was a kid.
+I remember going to Tranmere Rovers versus Halifax when I was a kid.
 My family were big Tranmere fans and I used to go to watch them every week.
 I remember everyone saying that Frank Worthington was really good when he was playing and that was one of my earliest memories.
 So, that Halifax game must have been between 1985 and 1987.

 First hero?

-I remember watching the 1986 final when beat 3-1.
+I remember watching the 1986 FA Cup final when Liverpool beat Everton 3-1.
 I was a Red and my brother was a Blue because we always used to do things differently, as brothers do.
 At half-time, Everton were winning 1-0, so he was quite happy, but come full-time he was pretty upset.
-I didn't have a specific hero.
+I didn’t have a specific hero.
 I admired the whole Liverpool team, but that game was the first one I remember properly.

 First boots?